santedb/dev-doc/santedb/applets/packaging-applets.md

     sdb-pakr --source=C:\myapp --output=myapp.pak
    ```

-3. Upload myapp.pak to your OpenIZ IMS server
+3. Upload myapp.pak to your SanteDB HDS server
-4. Join your OpenIZ IMS server with the disconnected client
+4. Join your SanteDB HDS server with the disconnected client
-   1. Your IMS server may not start or may refuse to load unsigned applets.
+   1. Your HDS server may not start or may refuse to load unsigned applets.
 If this is the case either configure your IMS server to allow unsigned applets or sign your applet
    2. Notice that your disconnected client will warn you that the package is not signed
    3. Note that contents of the file can be accessed by using `sdb-dcc --debug` , no minifcation has occurred.